cwarwicker/quick-dev/README.md

 - **Why did a git patch fail to apply when I created a `moodle` project?**

-    Moodle currently doesn't support the web server Quick-Dev uses (Caddy), though there is an opten tracker item for it: https://tracker.moodle.org/browse/MDL-83391
-    So we have to apply a patch to the setuplib.php to let it work.
+    Moodle prior to 5.0 doesn't support the web server Quick-Dev uses (Caddy), so we have to apply a patch to the setuplib.php to let it work.
 If this fails or conflicts, you'll need to double check your setuplib.php to make sure it's got the patch in it.
     See: `.docker/templates/moodle/01_caddy.patch`

 - **I created a Moodle or Totara project but it errors on "Caddy is not available"**